mvmf: mvmda man page

 mail, applying delivery script logic to the delivery.

-mvmda includes an interpreter for its built-in mfl language, which is a
+mvmda includes an interpreter for the built-in mfl language, which is a

 sort of mongrelization of C and Sieve. mfl, which is described in an-